 Mahadev OK : Lead Vocal, Harmonium, background vocals

-Ronan Hilaireau : piano, keyboards
+Ronan Hilaireau : piano, keyboards, strings arrangements

 Philippo Franchini : guitar, background vocals